dotdc/imgconceal/README.md

 # imgconceal: steganography on JPEG, PNG and WebP images

 *imgconceal* is a tool for image steganography, that can hide files inside JPEG, PNG and WebP images.
-A password an be used for extracting the data later.
+A password can be used for extracting the data later.
 The image with hidden data looks the same to the human eye as the regular image.

 **Downloads:**
 * [imgconceal for Windows](https://github.com/tbpaolini/imgconceal/releases/download/v1.0.4/imgconceal.exe) (2.60 MB)